melaniebrgr/learning-computer-science/05-system-design/02-frameworks-and-metaframeworks/02-nextjs.md

 There are different organisational patterns ranging between the `app` folder being only for routing to colocating content next to the route that uses it.

+There three general system architecture groups we can consider

+1. "Local architecture": simplest variant where Next.js handles everything.
+The client connects to the server with REST, GraphQL, tRPC (using API routes), or built-in Server Actions, and the server makes a direct connection with the database.
+2. "Backend for frontend": Next.js acts a UI server and intermediary for a number of services that communicate with the database.
+Next.js communicates with the services via REST, GraphQL, tRPC, or WebSockets.
+3. "External architecture": The BE and FE are on seperate domains and the client may interact with both, require caching and session coordination.

 ## Routing

 Like the pages router, the app router is a file-based router but the syntax has changed.